-High Point: If you were a Tony Raines fan, you had to wait awhile for success this year; his highest point came eight months after the season began, at a most unlikely place: Talladega.
+High Point: If you were a Raines fan, you had to wait a while for success this year; his highest point came eight months after the season began, at a most unlikely place: Talladega.
 In October, Raines managed to not only survive the UAW-Ford 500, but he was a contender throughout, leading five of his six laps of 2007 in the process.
-When the checkers flew, Raines found himself with a 9th place finish, his only Top 10 of the season driving the No. 96 Chevrolet.
+When the checkers flew, Raines found himself with a ninth-place finish, his only top 10 of the season driving the No. 96 Chevrolet.

-Raines did have some other high points in 2007, but they didn't help him in the point standings.
-He finished 10th in the second race of the Gatorade Duels at Daytona to kick off the season, and he also scored a 9th place finish at the Nextel Open during All-Star week in Charlotte.
-Too bad Raines didn't have more races like that when it really counted…
+Raines did have some other high points in 2007, but they didn’t help him in the points standings.
+He finished 10th in the second race of the Gatorade Duels at Daytona to kick off the season, and he also scored a ninth-place finish at the Nextel Open during All-Star week in Charlotte.
+Too bad Raines didn’t have more races like that when it really counted…

 Low Point: If the magic is in the mirrors, Raines must have broken several trying to get some – and ended up with all the bad luck instead.
-He only finished within the Top 20 eleven times in 34 starts, Raines’ second with the Hall of Fame Racing program.
+He only finished within the top 20 11 times in 34 starts, Raines’s second with the Hall of Fame Racing program.
 In the process, he suffered through some tough performances, including four finishes of 36th or worse in a six-race stretch over June and July.
-But perhaps the season low came at the end of that summer; after the team changed ownership, it was announced Raines was being replaced by J.J.
-Yeley for the 2008 season, leaving him a “lame duck” driver in the No. 96 for the remainder of the year.
+But perhaps the season low came at the end of that summer; after the team changed ownership, it was announced Raines was being replaced by JJ Yeley for the 2008 season, leaving him a “lame-duck” driver in the No. 96 for the remainder of the year.

-2008 Outlook: Pssst…don’t look now, but Raines’ career could be in the rear view mirror.
-These days, if you want to be a NASCAR driver you'd better have already a multiple-race Nextel Cup winner, a Spring Chicken (translation : in your 20s), or be a former open-wheel superstar.
-Raines is none of the three, and at 43, isn’t getting any younger; so, it’s not a surprise that he’s currently without a ride for 2008.
+2008 Outlook: Pssst… don’t look now, but Raines’s career could be in the rearview mirror.
+These days, if you want to be a NASCAR driver you’d better be a multiple-race Nextel Cup winner, a spring chicken (translation: in your 20s) or be a former open-wheel superstar.
+Raines is none of the three, and at 43 isn’t getting any younger; so, it’s not a surprise that he’s currently without a ride for 2008.